 Take a look at the following screenshots detailing LiveChat’s onboarding experience:

-Here, LiveChat actively hides future stages of the process, allowing new users to focus entirely on the current task at hand.
-That way, there can be absolutely no confusion as to what the user needs to do next to get the most use out of the tool.
+Here, LiveChat actively hides future stages of the process.
+This enables new users to focus entirely on the current task at hand.
+That way, there can be absolutely no confusion as to what the user needs to do next.

 The Steps to follow

-Breaking your customer onboarding strategy down into smaller steps also makes it easier for users to “pick up where they left off” should they need to step away for a moment.
-This minimizes redundancies throughout your onboarding experience, allowing your new users to be as productive and efficient as possible when learning to use your software.
+Breaking your customer onboarding strategy down into smaller steps also makes it easier for users.
+To “pick up where they left off” would be such a relief!
+This minimizes redundancies throughout your user onboarding experience.
+This allows your new users to be as productive and efficient as possible when learning to use your software.

 Your onboarding process should also be structured in such a way as to gradually prepare your users for further steps toward success.
 Moreover, your new users need to understand the “why” behind everything you teach them during onboarding.
 Since they’ll understand how they can apply the information being presented, they’ll be more likely to internalize it for future reference.

 Now, the initial stages of your onboarding process should be pretty uniform for all users.
-No matter how your individual customers will use your software once they become accustomed to it, they all will need to accomplish the same basic tasks and whatnot.
+Once customers become accustomed to your product, they all will need to accomplish the same basic tasks.

-However, there will also be moments in your onboarding process where certain users will want to branch off and explore the features and functions they want from your software.
+However, there will also be moments in your onboarding process where certain users will want to branch off.
+They’d explore the features and functions they want from your software.